What computing accounts are available at IU, and for whom?

 Associated with this account is a per-semester printing allotment; see About printing at IUB.

-Note: During the fall of 2013, use of the Mypage service is being limited to professional, research, instructional, and academic needs.
-The content in an account on Mypage must be related to the individual's, department's, or student group's role within the university (for example, a faculty or staff member's professional, research, or academic information, or a student's academic tasks).
+Note: Pages replaced the Mypage service on January 1, 2014.
+Pages is limited to professional, research, instructional, and academic needs.
+The content in an account on Pages must be related to the individual's, department's, or student group's role within the university (for example, a faculty or staff member's professional, research, or academic information, or a student's academic tasks).
 Specifically, these accounts are no longer to be used for content such as hobbies, family information, and favorite entertainment links.
 All account owners are being contacted about this change.

 Workstation accounts (IUB only)